Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Sweet Chromatography.md

 In this experiment the children will investigate the food colourings found in sweets, and dyes from felt-tip pens using chromatography.
 This will show that colours like brown actually consist of other colours, which we can separate using water.

-Possible Activities:
+**Activities:**

 Separating the food colouring components from sweets and dyes in felt-tip pens.

-Tips for demonstrating:
+**Tips for demonstrating:**

-Prepare some in advance, so if it takes a long time, or you want to show multiple dyes at once, you have some examples.
+- Prepare some in advance, so if it takes a long time, or you want to show multiple dyes at once, you have some examples.

-Label the dye samples so that you can remember which is which!
+- Label the dye samples so that you can remember which is which!

-Test similar dyes from different sweets, e.g. brown Smarties and brown M&Ms.
+- Test similar dyes from different sweets, e.g. brown Smarties and brown M&Ms.

-The best dyes are brown colours as they tend to have the most components.
+- The best dyes are brown colours as they tend to have the most components.

-The pens tend to work better than the sweets as they cause a stronger trail.
+- The pens tend to work better than the sweets as they cause a stronger trail.

-*** BASIC PROCEDURE AND EXPLANATION ***
+**Science background for demonstrators:**

+Basics of chromatography.

+### Basic procedure and explanation

 - Moisten the end of one of the cotton wool buds with water.
 - Use this to get some of the food colouring off the sweets.